dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 ## Step 4: ACK-ing a message

 In order to tell Dapr that a message was processed successfully, return a `200 OK` response.
-If Dapr receives any other return status code than `200`, or if your app crashes, Dapr will attempt to redeliver the message following At-Least-Once semantics.
+If Dapr receives any other return status code than `200`, or if your app crashes, Dapr will attempt to redeliver the message following at-least-once semantics.

 ## Sending a custom CloudEvent